 Write a little about yourself.
 Just a paragraph will do.

-I'm a graduate student and a big bike commuter.
-I like to hear
+I work in Jewish education and am a big bike commuter.
+I like to

-stories, I like to tell stories.
-I believe in "story first, safety
+hear stories, I like to tell stories.
+I believe in "story first,

-fourth."
-I really loved sleep-away camp and fantasize about other
+safety fourth."
+I really loved sleep-away camp and fantasize about

-worlds where I get to be there all the time.
-If minimalism were a 1
+other worlds where I get to be there all the time.
+If minimalism

 I have had 4 of my dream careers since graduating college.
 Each was

 better and worse than dreamed of.

 Don’t overthink this one; tell us what you’re doing day-to-day.

 I go to one building to teach most of the day, then to other